aryanvar/Cricketers-Info/README.md

 ## Lala Amarnath
 Amarnath was born in an impoverished Brahmin family[4] of Kapurthala, Punjab.
 Recognizing his talent in Lahore, a Muslim cricketing household adopted Amarnath.[5]
 He played his debut match against England in 1933 on the Bombay Gymkhana grounds in South Bombay.
 Amarnath also played for the Hindus in the Bombay Quadrangular.
 Aside from being a batsman, Lala Amarnath was also a bowler, the only one to dismiss Donald Bradman hit wicket.

+## Bishan Singh Bedi
+Bishan Singh Bedi born 25 September 1946) is a former Indian cricketer who was primarily a slow left-arm orthodox bowler.
+He played Test cricket for India from 1966 to 1979 and formed part of the famous Indian spin quartet.
+He played a total of 67 Tests and took 266 wickets.
+He also captained the national side in 22 Test matches.
+Bedi wore a colourful patka and has voiced outspoken and forthright views on cricketing matters.
+He was awarded the Padma Shri award in 1970.